RSCM Music Sunday

-This year our annual event to celebrate the powerful role of music in Christian worship, Music Sunday, coincides with Trinity Sunday, 16 June 2019.
+This year our annual event to celebrate the powerful role of music in Christian worship, Music Sunday, coincided with Trinity Sunday, 16 June 2019.

-Churches up and down the land, whether RSCM Members or not, are being encouraged to take part in this international celebration of the role music plays in the life of Christian worship.
+Churches up and down the land, whether RSCM Members or not, were encouraged to take part in this international celebration of the role music plays in the life of Christian worship.